adokter/bioRad/README.md

 ```

 ### 4. bioRad
 You are now ready to install the bioRad package.
-In R, first load the devtools package, then install using 'install_github':
+In R, first load the devtools package, then install using `install_github`:
 ```
 library(devtools)
 install_github("adokter/bioRad")